TMS Devices | 2025 Review

 NexStim

-Another innovative TMS company.
 NexStim is based in Finland.
 SmartFocus by Nexstim was originally made to help Neurosurgeons with brain mapping before performing brain surgery.
 They brought their TMS system to the US market for depression therapy.
-NexStim TMS is capable of rTMS, iTBS, and neuronavigation TMS which they call NBT Navigated Brain Therapy.
+NexStim TMS is capable of rTMS, iTBS, and neuronavigation TMS, which they call NBT Navigated Brain Therapy.

-SmartFocus requires a specific structural MRI of the brain for the system for the neuronavigation function to be enabled.
-Getting an MRI is not a medical necessity, neither for depression nor TMS.
-Therefore, insurance may not pay for the MRI portion of the treatment plan, so the patient will have to pay out of pocket for the MRI, or the TMS clinic has to eat the cost of such an MRI.
-Furthermore, this MRI navigation requires the inconvenience of sending the patient to an imaging center to get a brain MRI.
-Sadly, they don't have a clear business model of how they want to sell their system to doctors.
+SmartFocus requires a specific structural brain MRI to enable the neuronavigation function.
+Getting an MRI is not a medical necessity.
+Therefore, insurance may not pay for the MRI portion of the treatment plan, so the patient will have to pay out of pocket, or the TMS clinic will have to eat the cost of such an MRI.
+Sadly, they don't have a clear business model for selling their system to doctors.
 They say it is not a pay-per-use model, but you have to buy the disposable head trackers from them for every TMS session you do.
 That is technically a pay-per-use model!

 Pros: